Anita (2021 film)

-Anita (梅艷芳) is a 2021 Hong Kong biographical musical drama film about musician Anita Mui directed by Longman Leung, with a script written by Leung and Jack Ng.
+Anita (梅艷芳) is a 2021 Hong Kong biographical musical drama film directed by Longman Leung, who co-wrote the screenplay with Jack Ng, based on the life of singer and actress Anita Mui.
 Louise Wong, in her screen role debut, stars as the titular singer, depicting her life from childhood until her last moments before her death of cervical cancer in 2003.
-The film features an ensemble cast, including Fish Liew, Gordon Lam and Louis Koo in supporting roles.
+The film features an ensemble cast, including Terrance Lau, Fish Liew, Gordon Lam, Miriam Yeung, and Louis Koo in supporting roles.

 Production of the biopic began in the 2010s when Bill Kong, president of Edko Films, initiated the project to commemorate Mui's legacy.
 Leung signed on the project and took over a year to write the script with Ng, as well as finalize the cast.
 Principal photography took place in 2018.

 Although its initial 2020 release date was delayed due to COVID-19 pandemic, Anita was released in Hong Kong on 12 November 2021, followed by some Southeast Asia countries in the same month.
 The film received mixed to positive reviews, and made its HK$12M box-office debut with previous preview screenings.
+It is currently the ninth-highest grossing Hong Kong film of all time.
 An extended director's cut, featuring 1 hour of extra footage, was released digitally as five-episode miniseries on Disney+ through Star starting from 2 February 2022.

-A 4k re-edit version at 191 minutes was released in Hong Kong movie theaters in October 2025.
+A 4K re-edit version at 191 minutes was released in Hong Kong movie theaters in October 2025.